MFerretti27/Scoreboard/README.md

 - Python needs to be installed and in your PATH (install [HERE](https://www.python.org/downloads/))<br />
 - pip (usually installed with python) needs to be installed <br />
 - All other requirements are in requirements.txt file and will be installed when you run the main.py file in virtual environment.
-- Full list of all library's used below:<br />

 Unique Libraries Script needs to be installed to work (these will be installed in virtual environment when running main.py):<br />
   - adafruit-circuitpython-ticks -- Used to keep track of when to fetch data and switch displaying teams <br />